Skip to main content

 Our milestones

-• 2013–2024: important findings from the on-site inspections have since been incorporated into the further development of the funding programmes and quality assurance measures.
-Notes on common errors and difficulties are published.
+• 2013–2026: Key findings from on-site inspections are incorporated into the further development of funding programmes and quality assurance measures.
+Information on common errors and difficulties is published.